AppliedConsciousnessLab/ACL/README.md

 ---

-## Principles
+# Principles

 Safety is foundational, not optional
 Diagnosis precedes correction
 Repair is possible when safety is restored
-Authority is derived from structure and evidence, not identity
+Authority derives from structure and evidence

 ---

-## Use
+# Use

 This work is intended to be: